fedbiomed/fedbiomed/docs/user-guide/researcher/tensorboard.md

 %load_ext tensorboard
 ```

 Afterward, you will be able to start the tensorboard.
 It is important to pass the correct path to the `runs` directory.
-You can use `ROOT_DIR` from the`fedbiomed.researcher.environ` to set the correct logs directory.
+You can use `ROOT_DIR` to set the correct logs directory.
 This is the base directory of the Fed-BioMed that `runs` directory is located.

 First please import the `TENSORBOARD_RESULTS_DIR` global variable in a different cell.